fuxlud/Modularized_iOS_App/README.md

 * Reactive State Management of shared state with **Combine**

   **(TODO: Add Combine to the first tab)**

+## Tech Backlog
+* Replace Combine publisher with AsyncStream to avoid @preconcurrency

 ## Modularization
 Few words on the [Benefits of Modularization](https://www.ludafux.com/post/the-benefits-of-modularization) on my blog.